 Just make sure to buy fully ripe, firm, and sweet strawberries to freeze.
 Opt for strawberries that are bright red and glossy.
 There should be no green or white streaks.

-The best time of the year to freeze strawberries is when they are in season which is April to late June.
+The best time of the year to freeze strawberries is when they are in season: April to late June.
 They are also the cheapest in this time frame.

 Try to get your hands on organically grown berries.
 The farmer’s market is a great place to buy organically grown strawberries.